 If you still want to work on an existing idea, you must bring at least one co-founder with you to the workshop.
 You will not be allowed to recruit anyone new to your team for an existing idea (hint: teams that do this end up performing the worst). *Existing ideas are defined by having mockups, prototype, or code already associated with it.

-General Admission in most cities is $299.
+General Admission in most cities is $299 USD.
 We offer significant discounts for students and early-bird ticket purchasers.
 Lean Startup Machine is more expensive than most startup events because it is more expensive to produce and is limited to a smaller audience.
 Most workshops have a cap of 50 participants to make sure we foster an intimate learning environment.
 We fly in our expert facilitators and also invest in product and curriculum development, which is noticeable after attending multiple workshops.